dioptra-io/warts/README.md

 ## Performance

 Time to parse and print the traceroutes from `abz-uk.team-probing.c009127.20210202.warts` (52MB).
-Measured on a 2020 M1 MacBook Air.
+Measured  with [hyperfine](https://github.com/sharkdp/hyperfine) on a 2020 M1 MacBook Air.

 | Library                                                                              | Time (s)   |
 |--------------------------------------------------------------------------------------|------------|